0xdeafcafe/go-xbdm/README.md

 import "github.com/0xdeafcafe/go-xbdm"
 ````

-This examples with be based on the assumption that the Xbox 360 Developer Kit's IP
+This example with be based on the assumption that the Xbox 360 Developer Kit's IP
 address is `192.168.1.88`.

 ``` go